How To Clean White Soles Without Damaging Them!

 After you understand the necessary kits and their functions, now I shall share my secret cleaning tutorial!
 My methods are easy to follow and won’t cause a big mess, so you should try it.

-A. Steps to Clean Your White Soles Using Shoe Cleaner
+a.
+Steps to Clean Your White Soles Using Shoe Cleaner

 Step 1: Prepare the dirty shoes